 Pleasant Grove Heritage Park is open from dawn to dusk.
 Enjoy a walk along the mowed trail that loops around the site, try your luck at the catch-and-release fishing pond, or relax on one of the many benches.
-Two new pavilions will be added in 2026, providing inviting spaces to enjoy a picnic lunch and further enhance your park experience.
+A new pavilion and benches will be added in 2026, providing inviting spaces to enjoy a picnic lunch and further enhance your park experience.

 Park Master Plan